-9.01 - Requisitions General
+9.1 Requisitions General

-- 1. When a department desires to procure a service or good, it must first submit a requisition electronically to the Purchasing Division. - 2.
-For each requisition the requesting department shall: - a.
-Draft a requisition.
+A. When a department desires to procure a service or good, it must first submit a requisition electronically to the Purchasing Division.

+B. For each requisition the requesting department shall:

+1. Draft a requisition.
 The requesting department's director or designee must authorize the requisition.
 Any designee of a department director must be listed with the Purchasing Division.
-The Purchasing Division will annually review the list. - b.
-Only place items of similar nature on the requisition (e.g., hardware, paint, building materials, etc.). - c.
-The requisition should be precise and define the supply or service requested. - d.
-Submit in a timely manner to ensure that the Purchasing Division has the opportunity and time to obtain the requested good or service.
+The Purchasing Division will annually review the list.

+2. Only place items of similar nature on the requisition (e.g., hardware, paint, building materials, etc.).

+3. The requisition should be precise and define the supply or service requested.

+4. Submit in a timely manner to ensure that the Purchasing Division has the opportunity and time to obtain the requested good or service.

-9.02 - Instructions for Preparing the Requisitions
+9.2 Instructions for Preparing the Requisitions